 An IRA Should Be Part of Your Nest Egg

+An IRA (individual retirement account) is a financial vehicle that provides tax incentives to encourage individuals to save money for their years after employment.
 "IRAs are a crucial part of a retirement strategy," said Nicholas LaVerghetta, a certified financial planner with NCM Capital Management, LLC, in Ramsey, New Jersey.
-In a recent Ally Bank interview, he added, "I stress to clients that the sooner one can open one and start contributing, the better off they will be."
+He added, "I stress to clients that the sooner one can open one and start contributing, the better off they will be."

-There are different kinds of IRAs, and they can hold a wide range of financial products, from higher-risk choices like stocks to lower-risk ones like CDs.
-The range of options provides an opportunity to pick an IRA that fits into almost any financial plan.
+There are different kinds of IRAs, and they can hold a wide range of financial products, from higher-risk choices like stocks to lower-risk products like CDs.
+The range of options ensures that you are likely to find an IRA that fits into almost any financial plan.

 An IRA Is Portable.